Adamant-im/adamant-exchangebot/README.md

 ## Pre-launch tuning

-The bot will use `config.jsonc` || `config.json`, if available, or `config.default.jsonc` otherwise.
+The bot will use `config.jsonc` if available, or `config.default.jsonc` otherwise.

 ```
 cp config.default.jsonc config.jsonc
 nano config.jsonc
 ```

-Parameters: see comments in config file.
+Parameters: see comments in the config file.

 ## Launching